isomerpages/govtech-stp/_travel-checklist/Arrivals from 31 March 2359h/Checklist for Fully Vaccinated Travellers.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;&nbsp;<b>A) Post-arrival Antigen Rapid Test (Land Arrivals only)</b></div>

 <div style="padding:10px 10px 5px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
-<p style=" font-size:18px; margin-top:0px; margin-bottom: 20px; line-height:1.35;">If you are born before 2020 (i.e. above 2 years old) and had arrived in Singapore via land checkpoint, take an unsupervised self-administered Antigen Rapid Test (ART) within 24 hours of arrival.
+<p style=" font-size:18px; margin-top:0px; margin-bottom: 20px; line-height:1.35;">If you are <b>born before 2020</b> (i.e. above 2 years old) and had arrived in Singapore via <b>land checkpoint</b>, take an unsupervised self-administered Antigen Rapid Test (ART) within 24 hours of arrival.
 You can take the ART using a self-procured <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">authorised ART kit</a>, or kit approved for use in the country/region of embarkment.</p>
 <p style=" font-size:18px; margin-top:0px; margin-bottom: 20px; line-height:1.35;">You can proceed with your activities in Singapore, only after testing negative on your ART.
 Your ART result must also be submitted to <a href="https://www.sync.gov.sg" target="_blank">https://www.sync.gov.sg</a>.
 Singapore Citizens, Permanent Residents and Long-Term Pass Holders (LTPHs) can submit their results using Singpass.
 If you do not have a Singpass account, submit your results using your passport number, date of birth and nationality.
-If you test positive on your ART, these health protocols will apply.</p>
+If you test positive on your ART, these <a href="https://covid.gov.sg/travellers" target="_blank">health protocols will apply</a>.</p>
 </div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;&nbsp;<b>B) COVID-19 Safe Management Measures and Proof of Vaccination</b></div>